sigbla/sigbla-app/docs/content/views.md

 When saving a table, it will use the file extension `sigt`, while views will use `sigv` as their default extension.

 The table view can also be cloned using the `clone` function.
 As we'll cover later, you can have listeners on a table view, and these listeners are, as with the table, not cloned when cloning a view.
-The use of cell transformers on the other hand is included in the cloned view, sharing the same instance references.
+The use of transformers on the other hand is included in the cloned view, sharing the same instance references.

 Also, much like on tables, table views also have a registry.
 The behaviour is comparable to that of tables.